sueszli/uwaterloos-sunshines/docs/report.md

 The tasks of this section are to:

 - Find at least 3 informative insights in your dataset.
 For each one add a short text describing the insights plus one visualization.
-- Use a charting library, not fully-featured applications.
 - Keep the length to 3/4 to 1 A4 page per insight.

 # Model Stage